William James Society

 4. European Pragmatism Conference

-3. Funding and make freely available to all our online journal: William James Studies.
+3. Making and making freely available our online journal: William James Studies.

 If you are also interested in the life and work of William James, we hope that you will consider joining us in our endeavors.